AmpliconSuite/ecSimulator/README.md

 * AmpliconArchitect-formatted `_cycles.txt` file, encoding the order and orientation of the genomic segments.
 * AmpliconArchitect-formatted `_graph.txt` file, encoding the genomic segments and SVs (breakpoint graph).

+Coordinates reported in the output files are based.

 ### Intermediate structures
 ecSimulator will also create a directory of the intermediate structures from the simulation, containing the same files as described above for the final amplicon, but also for each intermediate structure created during the simulation.
-This can be useful if you later want to create mixtures of heterogenous but highly similar amplicons.
+This can be useful if you later want to create mixtures of heterogeneous but highly similar amplicons.

+**Users can use the `cycles_file_to_fasta.py` script to convert any intermediate (or generally, any) AA-formatted `_cycles.txt` file to a fasta.**

 The Nanosim process will create two fastq files (aligned.fastq and unaligned.fastq) and a file describing the locations of the errors in the reads.
 A complete description of these files is available [here](https://github.com/bcgsc/NanoSim#2-simulation-stage-1).